 Complete guide to getting started with Lean UX

-In today’s fast and competitive world, companies are continuously looking for more efficient ways to work.
-For businesses today, designing the product for the best user experience is crucial.
+Processes and business practices are evolving each day to keep up with the rising expectations of the consumers.
+For businesses and enterprises, designing the product for the best user experience is crucial.
 Agile methodologies in product designing are helping companies build a seamless user experience.
-However, businesses still have to spend considerable time fine-tuning the product or sometimes reworking certain elements.
-Lean UX helps companies minimize this hassle of refinement and rework.
-Lean UX enables developers to create a product that is actually useful for the end customer and has a great user experience.
+However, businesses still have to spend considerable time fine-tuning the product or sometimes in reworking certain elements.
+This is where Lean UX comes into the picture.
+Lean UX helps companies in developing and refining the product faster resulting in better user experience for the end user.

 What is Lean UX?

 To put it simply, Lean UX is a design management principle which enables the designers to come close to a perfect product as soon as possible.
 Lean UX mimics the fundamentals of Agile software development and relies on multiple feedback-driven iterations to refine the product.
 It enables the teams to create an efficiently designed product through frequent interactions between different departments and users.
 It includes multiple iterations with frequent collaborations between the teams.

 Lean UX basically ties product development, design, and business in a loop of constant iterations and validation.
 When working in a cycle of building, measuring, and learning, designers are able to get close to a perfect user experience, sooner rather than later.

 Agile UX was created to bring the iterative approach to product design and feature development.
 It bought constant collaboration and customer feedback into the design process.
 So even though Lean UX and Agile UX are sometimes thought to be the same, they are different.